 How to Improve Your Email Deliverability:

-Infrastructure is the foundation on which you base your entire email marketing program.
+Infrastructure is the foundation on which you base your entire email marketing services.
 It can help you increase your email deliverability and reduce the chances of getting your emails flagged as spam.

 Use a Dedicated IP Address:

-Luckily, all advanced ESPs offer dedicated IP service to its users.
+Luckily, all advanced ESPs offer dedicated IP service, as part of their email marketing services, to its users at a small price.

 It’s quite critical to highlight the fact that you need to send lots of emails for this to be appropriate.
 When you use a dedicated IP, but you don’t send a lot of emails on a consistent basis, then it negatively impacts your deliverability as it will be hard to be considered a spam-free, trustworthy sender.